Vyral/base-template/_posts/2018-07-27-a-first-hand-account-of-getting-to-retirement.md

 Up until now, I have been focusing on materials from the Department of Labor as well as looking at information from experts like Richard Thaler about savings.
 Now, I would like to switch gears and give you real stories of those people who have already retired and what they have done to get to where they are now.
 {: .present-before-paste}

-To start off, **I have invited my friend and former running group coach, Frank Hunt to tell us about his decisions with investments through the years and how his retirement looks today.** To make it easier for you, I have timestamped each section so that you can jump to the questions that most interest you.
+To start off, **I have invited my friend and former running group coach, Frank Hunt, to tell us about his decisions with investments through the years and how his retirement looks today.** To make it easier for you, I have timestamped each section so that you can jump to the questions that most interest you.
 {: .present-before-paste}

 {% include pullquote.html %}